Megan Breen | October 2020

 Going digital to communicate

 For accountants, the volume of information being released on changes to legislation that needed to be digested and conveyed to clients and employees was enormous.
-Being able to connect online with other practitioners for advice and to share knowledge was for many crucial in enabling them to work through the initial stages.
+Connecting online with other practitioners for advice and to share knowledge was crucial for many to work through the initial stages.

 “I think one of the best things that have happened during the COVID-19 environment has been the way practitioners have reached out and supported each other by sharing information and content,” Selby says.